oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 okta.oauth2.audience=${OKTA_OAUTH2_AUDIENCE}
 ```

-The values are read from the `.env` file in the root directory.
+The variables are read from the `.env` file in the root directory.

 ### Get an Access Token as a JWT